-The Research Center procures consultants through MPD Contracts and the ADOT Procurement Office in accordance with the MPD Procurement Process Standard of Work, the Arizona Procurement Code and 2 CFR Part 200.
-Research contracts are awarded to qualified consultants through a competitive process employing, in most cases, a request for proposals.
+The Research Center procures contractors through MPD Contracts and the ADOT Procurement Office in accordance with the MPD Procurement Process Standard Work, the Arizona Procurement Code and 2 CFR Part 200.
+Research contracts are awarded to qualified contractors through a competitive process employing, in most cases, a request for proposals.